 Lemon Pepper Shrimp

 - 1/2 teaspoon black pepper

 - 2 tablespoons olive oil

 - Lemon slices & parsley for serving

-In a Ziploc bag, combine flour, lemon pepper, garlic powder, black pepper and salt.
-Add shrimp to the bag and toss to coat.
+- Combine flour, lemon pepper, garlic powder, black pepper and salt.
+Add shrimp and toss to coat.

 - Heat butter and oil in a large skillet over medium-high heat.
 Once oil and butter are sizzling, add shrimp and cook until crisp & browned.
 Flip over and brown the other side.
 (About 2 minutes per side).
 Squeeze 1/2 lemon over top.
 Do not overcook!